Electric light

-An electric light, lamp, or light bulb is an electrical component that produces light.
+An electric light, lamp, or light bulb is an electrical device that produces light from electricity.
 It is the most common form of artificial lighting.
-Lamps usually have a base made of ceramic, metal, glass, or plastic, which secures the lamp in the socket of a light fixture, which is often called a "lamp" as well.
-The electrical connection to the socket may be made with a screw-thread base, two metal pins, two metal caps or a bayonet cap.
+Lamps usually have a base made of ceramic, metal, glass, or plastic that secures them in the socket of a light fixture, which is also commonly referred to as a 'lamp.'
+The electrical connection to the socket may be made with a screw-thread base, two metal pins, two metal caps or a bayonet mount.

 The three main categories of electric lights are incandescent lamps, which produce light by a filament heated white-hot by electric current, gas-discharge lamps, which produce light by means of an electric arc through a gas, such as fluorescent lamps, and LED lamps, which produce light by a flow of electrons across a band gap in a semiconductor.